From Stroszek (1977) to Aguirre, the Wrath of God (1972), here are the finest Werner Herzog movies.

 The German-British-French documentary retraces the life of Dieter Dengler, German-American Navy pilot who was shot down in Laos.
 His story is retold along with the footage derived from his travels with director Werner Herzog.
 Their travels together were part of a beautiful relationship forged between them which was formed with the aid of a shared childhood history of living through the rubbled post World War II city.

 The movie walks one through the condition of the prisoners of war.
-The inhumane torture they have to suffer and endure.
+The inhumane torture they suffered and endured.
 It tells the story of those who are often forced to go to war with an enemy they have no personal grudge against and on the order of people who do not value their lives.
 The film is a striking reality check on blind nationalism.

 6. Grizzly Man (2005)

-The documentary amalgamates Treadwill’s (more than 100 hours of) video recordings and other snippets of information, added by Herzog.
+The documentary amalgamates Treadwell’s more than 100 hours of video recordings and other snippets of information, added by Herzog.
 Grizzly Man is a true recollection of the events that led to Treadwell and his girlfriend Huguenard’s tragic death.
 Herzog shows us both sides of the story.
-He is unafraid to reveal the faults that lied on Treadwell’s part and doesn’t shy away from the controversial rumours that surrounded him.
+He is unafraid to reveal where Treadwell went wrong and doesn’t shy away from the controversial rumors that surrounded him.
 All in all, few directors have the audacity to present things matter-of-factly.
-They usually tend to sugarcoat it.
-But that is not the case with Herzog.
+They usually tend to sugarcoat.
+That’s not the case with Herzog.
 He gives the audience a fair warning of the power of nature while accepting the power and strife of man in the process of taming it.

 Herzog wrote and directed this classic comedy-drama.
-The movie mostly employs a very dark sense of slapstick humour to achieve its goal.
-All members of the cast are dwarves who are either the patients or the caretakers in a mental asylum.
-This is the premise.
-The rest is just complete and utter chaos.
+The movie mostly employs a very dark sense of slapstick humor to achieve its goal.
+All members of the cast are dwarves who are either patients or caretakers in a mental asylum.
+That’s the premise.
+The rest is complete and utter chaos.
 The movie was weirdly shocking but equally weirdly fun.
-(It should not work but it does.
-There is not a single thing about the film I could complain about).
+It should not work but it does.
+There isn’t a single thing about the film I could carp about.

 8. Stroszek (1977)

-Stroszek is one-of-a-kind motion picture, structured as a tragicomedy.
+Stroszek is a one-of-a-kind motion picture, structured as a tragicomedy.
 It depicts events so pathetic and tragic that the absurdity of it lends it a comic quality.
-This movie is an attack against the suspension of disbelief and urges audiences to question everything and laugh at impossible and improbable scenarios.
+This movie is an attack against the suspension of disbelief and urges audiences to question everything and laugh at impossible, improbable scenarios.

 It tells the story of a dilapidated man who’s undergone immense suffering mainly due to his poor financial conditions.
-The movie traces the journey of the man from Germany to America; drawn by the false glamour of the American Dream.
+The movie traces the journey of the man from Germany to America, drawn by the false glamor of the American Dream.
 Obviously, things don’t go as planned.
 Life in the States proves much harsher and financially more demanding.
 The movie ends on a mysterious note hinting that the world is a playground and humans, playthings of the creator.
-They keep moving on like toys until the winding of their springs comes undone.
+Like puppets they keep playing along until the winding of their strings comes undone.

-Werner Herzog is one of those filmmakers who can bring to life the contrasting nature of human existence.
-He has the ability to showcase undying will and determination in the face of adversity; then subvert it so cruelly, that the viewers will eventually experience a catharsis.
+Werner Herzog is one of those filmmakers who beautifully brings to life the contrasting nature of human existence.
+He has the ability to showcase undying will and determination in the face of adversity, then subvert it so cruelly offering his viewers a catharsis.
 But, he does provide both us and his characters with some respite.
 He gives us hope of enduring and overcoming all hardships and moving forward.
-His characters are peculiar yet they represent the essential being of humanity.
-The portrayals evoke the notion of unfaltering courage and the desire to move on, even it means death, in order to take part in an unending struggle for survival.
+His characters are peculiar yet represent essential beings of humanity.
+They evoke unfaltering courage and the desire to move on, even if it means death, in order to take part in an unending struggle for survival.